Fumiiiga/Fumiiga/README.md

 # Sergio Gomes
 Hi there, I'm Sergio !
 As student and technology enthusiast I'm looking forward to enroll in fullstack development.
 I like to explore new techniques and knowledge, as well as perfecting them.

-- :computer: Junior Support Analyst
+- :computer: Junior System Analyst
 - :city_sunset: São Paulo - SP

 ### 🛠 Languages & Tools